thehelp/cluster/README.md

 grunt test
 ```

-You can manually play around with the test cluster by launching it manually
+You can manually play around with the test cluster by launching it yourself:

 ```
 node test/start_cluster.js